When motivated, leading companies can make fast and decisive improvements that can benefit millions of animals, each and every year.

 We work with leading food companies to encourage them to commit to higher welfare production, practices, and sourcing policies throughout their supply.

-Animals set to benefit each year from these commitments
+Over 3.1 billion animals are set to benefit each year from these commitments.

 Awards that change millions of lives